Staff

 Founding Director

 Described as having “something approaching rock star status” in her field by The New York Times Magazine, Joan C. Williams (she/her) has played a central role in reshaping the conversation about work, gender, and class over the past quarter century.
-Williams is a Sullivan Professor of Law and Founding Director of Equality Action Center.
+Williams is a Distinguished Professor of Law and Founding Director of Equality Action Center.
 Williams’ path-breaking work helped create the field of work-family studies and modern workplace flexibility policies.

 Williams’ 2014 book What Works for Women at Work (co-written with daughter Rachel Dempsey) was praised by The New York Times Book Review: “Deftly combining sociological research with a more casual narrative style, What Works for Women at Work offers unabashedly straightforward advice in a how-to primer for ambitious women.”
 Following its success, Sheryl Sandberg and LeanIn.org asked Joan to create short videos sharing the strategies discussed in the book.
 The videos have been downloaded over 975,000 times and are featured by Virgin Airlines as in-flight entertainment, seen literally around the world.
 Williams co-authored a workbook companion to What Works for Women at Work, available now from NYU Press.